Oriented to Love helps the church dialogue about sexual and gender diversity in the church.

 - Traditionally-leaning heterosexual/cisgender Christians who are wrestling with how to love LGBTQIA people well;

 - any Christian who wants to understand how to live in unity and love with those who hold different theological understandings from their own (in other words, people who disagree with them), particularly in light of the topic of sexual and gender diversity.

-Twelve participants will be selected from among the applications we receive, and all applicants will be notified of their status no later than February 15, 2021, so that selected applicants can make their travel plans.
+Twelve participants will be selected from among the applications we receive, and all applicants will be notified of their status by February 1, so that selected applicants can make their travel plans.

 We ask that you be 21 years of age before applying.
 If you are selected, we ask that you bring your authentic self to the event and come fully committed to the spirit and goals of the dialogue.
 You will be required to participate in some pre-dialogue reflection work that will help prepare you and others for our time together.

 - It is so much more vulnerable—but therefore so much more transformative—to work through these topics incarnationally.

 - I loved that just because we were all POC that didn’t mean we all felt or thought the same in the dialogue.
 I learned a lot from that.